-The speaker line-up for The Engineer’s annual Collaborate to Innovate conference (C2I 2017) – which takes place at the MTC, Coventry on December 7th is now complete.
+There’s still time to register for the Collaborate to Innovate conference (C2I 2017) – which takes place at the MTC, Coventry on December 7th .

 Featuring presentations from the winners of The Engineer’s 2017 Collaborate to Innovate awards and keynote talks on major issues relating to engineering collaboration, this year’s event represents an unrivalled opportunity to hear from some of the industry’s sharpest minds and learn directly from practical examples of collaboration in action.